Recycle sweet tins into gift boxes

 Allow to dry and double check all edges are glued down.
 One finished recycled sweet tin.

-Sign up to my free resource library for free top tips for working with spray paint guide.
+Sign up to the newsletter, which gives access to my free resource library for free top tips for working with spray paint guide.

 The products have been provided free for this project, all opinions are my own.